 REGISTRATION AND TUITION

-This deposit will be kept on the studentís account to allow registration for subsequent semesters or terms.† When a student is no longer a continuing student, this deposit will be applied to outstanding debts and the balance returned to the student.† Student can have this refund processed sooner by notifying the Accounting Office when they are not returning.
+This deposit will be kept on the studentís account to allow registration for subsequent semesters.† When a student is no longer a continuing student, this deposit will be applied to outstanding debts and the balance returned to the student.† Student can have this refund processed sooner by notifying the Accounting Office when they are not returning.

-Tuition is based upon the number of registered credits (including audited classes), even if classes may not start until later in the semester or term.† Students taking at least 12 credits a semester, or 6 credits a summer term, will be charged full-time tuition; otherwise, tuition is assessed for each credit for which the student has registered.† The amount of tuition is computed each time the student registers or makes changes until the registration deadline (one week after classes begin).† Afterwards, tuition will not be adjusted downward.
+Tuition is based upon the number of registered credits (including audited classes), even if classes may not start until later in the semester.† Students taking 12 or more credits a semester will be charged full-time tuition; otherwise, tuition is assessed for each credit for which the student is registered.† The amount of tuition is computed each time the student registers or makes changes until the registration deadline (one week after classes begin).† Afterwards, tuition will not be adjusted downward.

 If students have not reached full-time status by the Registration Deadline, they will be charged for additional classes which may be added later until they reach full time status.

 Certain classes may have an extra fee due to the unique expenses associated with that class.† Generally, these fees are for supplies which are considered to be purchased and used during the first week of each term.† Some fees are for student travel or other purposes such as private lessons or guest lecturers.
 There is no refund of class fees after the Registration Deadline unless the teacher certifies to the Accounting Office that funds have not been committed and/or expended. †Reference each class in this catalog for details of each class fee.

 Charge per Class Dropped